 Blogs and social media sites have also risen for communication, networking, information and content sharing, and more.

-People can now shop and transact, set doctor’s appointments, register for classes, get discounts and coupons (and more), over the Internet.
+People can now shop and transact, set doctor’s appointments, register for classes, and get discounts and coupons (and more), over the Internet.

 Because of that, the Department of Justice, which ADA delegated to administer existing facilities for PWD access, has taken the stance to include websites now in public accommodation.